Digital PA, SDI electronic invoicing out of order, national chaos

 Electronic invoicing malfunctions

-The first reports were made by him Studio Fazio Masala in Rome and the Municipality of Rietiwho reported the first interruptions of some services due to the blocking of the Digital PAwhich was also followed by numerous reports received by the Newsauto editorial staff from companies in the automotive sector, car dealerships, mechanics, workshops that are unable to use the electronic invoicing service, such as dealers who have sold cars and are unable to issue an invoice to their customers.
+The first reports were made by Studio Fazio Masala in Rome and from Municipality of Rietiwho reported the first interruptions of some services due to the blocking of the Digital PAwhich was also followed by numerous reports received by the Newsauto editorial staff from companies in the automotive sector, car dealerships, mechanics, workshops that are unable to use the electronic invoicing service, as well as dealers who have sold the cars and are unable to issue invoice their customers.

 Digital PA out of order, electronic invoicing does not work